Tovi91-hub/IN453_Unit3_Sedjro/README.md

 1. Place files in `htdocs/IN453AppUnit3`
 2. Start Apache via XAMPP
 3. Access `http://localhost/IN453AppUnit3/login.php`
-4. Use credentials above to test each role
+4. Use the credentials above to test each role